Skip to content

 Add Qnity Electronics (Q) and Decrease DuPont du Nemours (DD)

+We increasesd our postion in Qnity Electronics to a weight 2.50% and decreased our position in DuPont du Nemours to a weight of 2.5% in Brookmont's Dividend Growth and Core Dividend Strategies.
 Two portfolio companies, DuPont de Nemours and Honeywell, recently completed previously announced spins of certain businesses into separate publicly traded companies.
 Alongside these actions, we increased our weight in each of the new companies while also adjusting the weight of DuPont de Nemours to reflect its lower post-spin weight.
 We did not alter our weight in HON, as the size of the spin relative to the remaining company was not significant enough to materially impact the position weight.

 Increase Solstice Advanced Materials (SOLS)